pawelgrzybek/pawelgrzybek.com/content/posts/2018-09-30-top-picks-2018-september.md

 ## [GitHub Pull Requests in Visual Studio Code](https://code.visualstudio.com/blogs/2018/09/10/introducing-github-pullrequests)

 Since now on you can manage GitHub PRs straight from my favorite code editor.
 VS Code is getting better and better — shame that I mainly deal with GitLab nowadays because I wish to use this feature more often than I can.

+## (The ultimate guide to proper use of animation in UX)[https://uxdesign.cc/the-ultimate-guide-to-proper-use-of-animation-in-ux-10bd98614fa9]

+[Taras Skytskyi](https://twitter.com/skytskyi) published this outstanding guide to 101 of good animation principals in UX.
+Each section is decorated with a click animation and comparison between commonly used mistakes and good, recommended practice.